ravishu5/SAASGo/README.md

-# SaaSGo , a SaaS WebApp with Stripe Integration
+# SAASGo , a SaaS WebApp with Stripe Integration

-Welcome to the repository of our SaaSGo WebApp, a comprehensive platform that offers various subscription plans through the Stripe payment gateway.
+Welcome to the repository of our SAASGo WebApp, a comprehensive platform that offers various subscription plans through the Stripe payment gateway.
 This application allows users to browse different services, manage subscriptions, and securely process payments.

 ## Website